 One of the significant factors that differentiate two similar websites in terms of popularity is keyword research.

 Keyword research helps businesses understand the search intent better.

-Search intent of a user has become more critical than ever before as search engines like Google are prioritizing user experience above everything else.
+The search intent has become more critical than ever as search engines like Google are prioritizing user experience above everything else.